-Sir Christopher Bland is an Anglo-Irish businessman and politician, also the former Chairman of the BBC, BT and the Royal Shakespeare Company.
+Sir Christopher Bland was an Anglo-Irish businessman and politician, also the former Chairman of the BBC, BT and the Royal Shakespeare Company.
+He died in 2017.

-Christopher has a long-standing interest in the cultivation of good wines, he owns a 19th Century house that accommodates countless bottles of Bordeaux, Champagne and white Burgundy.
-The small vineyard near his home in Gascony, France, produces about 1,000 litres a year, and has been Chairman of Leiths School of Food and Wine since 1994.
+Christopher had a long-standing interest in the cultivation of good wines, he owns a 19th Century house that accommodates countless bottles of Bordeaux, Champagne and white Burgundy.
+The small vineyard near his home in Gascony, France, produces about 1,000 litres a year, and he was Chairman of Leiths School of Food and Wine.

 Set in a world made familiar to readers through Kate Mosse’s great bestseller, Labyrinth, this beautiful historical novel is a saga of heroism and heartbreak, as a young Cathar believer loses his aristocratic inheritance and becomes a fugitive from the Inquisition.